 See The Church Fathers on Transubstantiation for evidence that the early Church believed in the Real Presence of Christ in the Eucharist.
 See Section IV of “Holy Orders and the Sacrificial Priesthood” for evidence that the early Church understood the Eucharist to be a true sacrifice.

-Even though many modern Catholic church buildings and appointments rival their Evangelical counterparts for bland and boring iconoclasm, there remain in Catholicism those traditions, still represented in her rites and uses, variously inscribed in her abiding material heritage, and ever alive in the Church’s collective memory, which offer encouragement and consolation to those not determined to be dismayed.
+Even though many modern Catholic church buildings, ceremonies, and appointments rival their Evangelical counterparts for bland and boring iconoclasm, there remain in Catholicism those traditions, still represented in her organically developed rites and uses, variously inscribed in her abiding material heritage, and ever alive in the Church’s collective memory, which offer encouragement and consolation to those not determined to be dismayed.
 The living memory of Catholic tradition, though it may balk at more modern arrangements, is not a mere wistfulness.
-This memory resides in human persons, alive, active, and able to impose the Church’s aesthetic heritage upon the stuff of earth, thus giving new, concrete expression to “the beauty of holiness” after the manner of the Church’s long tradition.
+This memory resides in human persons, alive, active, and able to impose the Church’s liturgical and aesthetic heritage upon the stuff of earth, thus giving new, concrete expression to “the beauty of holiness” in keeping with Catholicism’s long tradition.
 Just in my own vicinity, several examples of this sort of thing come immediately to mind; for a few depictions, along with some excellent explanations, see here, here, and here.

 Mutually exclusive claims to be the one Church founded by Christ do not in themselves constitute proof that Christ did not establish one visible Church that has endured, undivided, through time.
 One need not adopt an alternative ecclesial ontology, according to which the Church is not a visibly unified body enduring through history, in order account for Orthodoxy as a Church or collection of churches not in full communion with the Catholic Church.
 It is true that the exclusive claims of both Catholicism and Orthodoxy are the occasion, for some, of an epistemological quandry: “Which of these ancient churches is the Church founded by Christ?”
 Since one cannot be in full communion with both the Orthodox Church and the Catholic Church, one must choose between them or else abandon either history (i.e., remain Protestant) or the historical orthodoxy of the first millennium (i.e., become Nestorian or Monophysite).
 Suffice to say, for our purposes here, that the historical continuity with Christian antiquity enjoyed by Orthodoxy does not include full communion with the Successor of St. Peter in Rome.
 The unique significance of communion with the Roman See is the subject of Bryan’s article, The Chair of St. Peter.